uCFI-GATech/ucfi-compiler/README.md

    You will get `pt_write_sim.o` here, which is necessary to be linked into the final executable.

 ## Compile a hello world

+Currently, ucfi-compiler requires to work on one LLVM IR file of the whole project.
+In our work, we use [wllvm](https://github.com/travitch/whole-program-llvm) to generate the whole-program-LLVM-IR first, and then we use ucfi-compiler to generate the hardend executable and other auxiliary files.

+You can find how to use `wllvm` to generate the whole-program-LLVM-IR following [this link](https://github.com/travitch/whole-program-llvm).
+Of course, you can use other ways to generate this file, like through [llvm-link](http://llvm.org/docs/CommandGuide/llvm-link.html), or [linking-time-optimization](https://llvm.org/docs/LinkTimeOptimization.html).

+Suppose you have successfully get the one LLVM IR file, here are the instructions to generate the hardened binary.

+1. If you do not want to use shadow stack

+    `clang++ -Xclang -load -Xclang ~/pt-cfi/install/lib/LLVMCPSensitivePass.so -Xclang -add-plugin -Xclang -CPSensitive -mllvm -redirectRet /path/to/pt_write_sim.o the-whole-project-ir-file`

+2. Otherwise

+    `clang++ -Xclang -load -Xclang ~/pt-cfi/install/lib/LLVMCPSensitivePass.so -Xclang -add-plugin -Xclang -CPSensitive -mllvm -redirectRet /path/to/pt_write_sim_ss.o -mllvm -shadowstack the-whole-project-ir-file`

 ## References